iverly/self-hosted/http/README.md

 I use [filebrowser](https://filebrowser.org) to store and share my files with my family and friends.
 Filebrowser is a self-hosted web application that allows you to manage your files with a nice interface.
 It provides a file manager, a file uploader, a file editor and a file viewer.

+## Temporary docker registry (ttl.sh)

+I use [ttl.sh](https://ttl.sh) to store my docker images temporarily.
+Ttl.sh is a self-hosted web application that allows you to store your docker images temporarily.

+In order to run it, you have to build the ttl.sh images in your local machine (because they don't ship it).

+The instructions are on the [GitHub repository](https://github.com/replicatedhq/ttl.sh).

 ## Conclusion

 The HTTP is a very important protocol for the internet.
 It allows the transfer of hypertext between a client and a server.
 I have configured a web server in my home network to serve my websites.
 I use Traefik as my web server because it is very easy to configure and supports Let's Encrypt out of the box.
 This way, I can have HTTPS on all my websites without any effort.